confluentinc/cp-docker-images/docs/configuration.rst

 Optional Settings
 """""""""""""""""
-All other settings for Kafka MQTT Proxy like security, producer overrides can be passed to the Docker images as environment variables.
+All other settings for Kafka MQTT like security, producer overrides can be passed to the Docker image as environment variables.
 The names of these environment variables are derived by replacing ``.`` with ``_``, converting the resulting string to uppercase and prefixing it with ``KAFKA_MQTT_``.
 For example, if you need to set ``ssl.key.password``, the environment variable name would be ``KAFKA_MQTT_SSL_KEY_PASSWORD``.

-The image will then convert these environment variables to corresponding Kafka MQTT Proxy config variables.
+The image will then convert these environment variables to corresponding Kafka MQTT config variables.